ota-meshi/eslint-plugin-regexp/docs/rules/simplify-set-operations.md

 ## :book: Rule Details

-This rule aims to optimize patterns by simplifying set operations on character classes (with `v` flag).
+This rule aims to optimize patterns by simplifying set operations in character classes (with `v` flag).

 This rule does not report simple nested negations. (e.g. `/[^[^abc]]/v`)\
-If you want to report simple nested negations, use [regexp/negation] rule together.
+If you want to report simple nested negations, use the [regexp/negation] rule.

 <eslint-code-block fix>